DIYbiosphere/sphere/docs/basics/entries.md

 ---
 layout: docs
-comments_issue: 15
-edit_issue: 16
-title: Entries in DIYbiosphere
+title: Understanding Entries
 draft: true
 ---

 Each initiative added to the repository has its own _Entry_.
-These are added as text files in the [sphere repository][gh_repo] which are rendered as webpages accessible at [sphere.diybio.org][sphere].
+Each entry has its own folder in the [sphere repository][gh_repo].
+The folder can have images and must have a text file in markdown to be rendered as a webpage accessible at [sphere.diybio.org][sphere].

 ## Entry Collections
-A series of _Collections_ are used to aggregate similar initiatives.
+A series of **collections** aggregate similar initiatives.
+The ones currently in use are:

 - <i class="far fa-briefcase icon"></i> **Projects**: have particular aims, such as designing an instrument or an educational workshop.
 - <i class="far fa-rocket icon"></i> **Startups**: are entrepreneurial ventures and generally concern products or services